Size ranking: 16th

 Deneb and Albireo – plus a black hole

 Cygnus’s brightest star, Deneb, marks the tail of the swan; its name comes from dhanab, the Arabic word for ‘tail’.
-The Greeks had no name for this prominent star.
-Deneb is a highly luminous supergiant, about 1400 light years away, the most distant of all first-magnitude stars.
+Surprisingly, the Greeks had no name for this prominent star.
+Deneb is a highly luminous supergiant about 1400 light years away, the most distant of all first-magnitude stars.
 It forms one corner of the so-called Summer Triangle of stars completed by Vega in the constellation Lyra and Altair in Aquila.

 The beak of the swan is marked by a star named Albireo, revealed by small telescopes to be a beautiful coloured double star of green and amber, like a celestial traffic light.
 The German historian Paul Kunitzsch has traced the tortuous history of the name Albireo.
-It started with an Arabic translation of the Greek word for ‘bird’, ornis, the name by which both Aratus and Ptolemy knew the constellation.
-In the Middle Ages this Arabic name was mistranslated back into Latin, where it was described as ab ireo, meaning that it was thought to come from the name of a certain herb.
+It started with an Arabic translation of the Greek word for ‘bird’, Ὄρνις (ornis), the name which Aratus and Ptolemy gave for the constellation.
+In the Middle Ages this Arabic name was mistranslated back into Latin, where it was described as ‘ab ireo’, meaning that it was thought to come from the name of a certain herb.
 This phrase was itself mistaken for an Arabic name and was rewritten as albireo.
 Hence the name Albireo, although it looks Arabic, is completely meaningless.

 Cygnus lies in the Milky Way and hence contains many attractive star fields for sweeping with binoculars.
-Its most celebrated object cannot be seen by optical means at all: a black hole called Cygnus X-1 which lies halfway along the swan’s neck.
+Its most celebrated object cannot be seen by optical means at all: a black hole 6000 light years away called Cygnus X-1 which lies halfway along the swan’s neck.

 © Ian Ridpath.
 All rights reserved